 (B)(1) Each administrator shall develop and adopt a comprehensive emergency management plan, in accordance with rules adopted pursuant to division (F) of this section, for each building under the administrator's control.
 The administrator shall examine the environmental conditions and operations of each building to determine potential hazards to student and staff safety and shall propose operating changes to promote the prevention of potentially dangerous problems and circumstances.
 In developing the plan for each building, the administrator shall involve community law enforcement and safety officials, parents of students who are assigned to the building, and teachers and nonteaching employees who are assigned to the building.
+The administrator may involve the regional mobile training officer in the development of the plan.
 The administrator shall incorporate remediation strategies into the plan for any building where documented safety problems have occurred.

 (2) Each administrator shall also incorporate into the emergency management plan adopted under division (B)(1) of this section all of the following: